Mihirirj/Hardware_project_GSM_Module/README.md

-# GSM-based pH Monitoring System
+# Smart Aquarium System

 ## Overview
-This project is a **pH monitoring system** that uses a **GSM module (SIM900D) and a pH sensor** to measure water quality.
+This project is a **Smart Aquarium System** that uses a **GSM module (SIM900D) and a pH sensor** to monitor water quality.
 If the pH value deviates from the safe range (6.8 - 7.2), the system will send an **SMS alert** to the owner, enabling timely action to protect fish and maintain optimal water conditions.

 ## How It Works
 1. **pH Sensor** measures the water condition.